 Alabama Crimson Tide head coach Nick Saban couldn’t have cared less about the 2020 football season when the schedule dropped.
-The 67-year-old was busy preparing his team to kickoff the 2019 campaign against the Duke Blue Devils inside Mercedes-Benz Stadium, admitting that he hadn’t even looked at next season’s schedule after it was released in early August.
+The iconic leader was busy preparing his team to kickoff the 2019 campaign against the Duke Blue Devils inside Mercedes-Benz Stadium, admitting that he hadn’t even looked at next season’s schedule after it was released in early August.

 But for the rest of us chomping at the bit for as much football as possible, something as simple as a finalized schedule was perfect to curb our appetite.
 The Crimson Tide’s 2020 schedule features seven home games at Bryant-Denny Stadium, four road SEC matchups, and its neutral-site game in Arlington, Texas against the USC Trojans.

 There are a few things about every University of Alabama football schedule over the years you can pencil in before ever seeing it.
 First is the season’s second game being an all-but-guaranteed win.
 Whether it’s Middle Tennessee State, Western Kentucky, Fresno State, Arkansas State or 2019’s opponent, New Mexico State, they never stand a chance.

 Another sure thing is the final game of the regular season being the Iron Bowl.
 That’s set in stone.
 Alabama facing the Auburn Tigers to end the year is as guaranteed as mashed potatoes and gravy at Thanksgiving.